 This article describes the role of the full-scale testing in assessing composite structural systems of aircraft and qualifying them for in-service use.
 The typical full-scale tests include static, durability, and damage tolerance.
-The article discusses parameters to consider when developing the basic requirements for the static test.
-The parameters include material considerations, moisture and temperature effects, structure size, load application alternatives, instrumentation requirements, test procedure considerations, ultimate load requirements, and test results correlation.
-The basic requirements common for durability and damage tolerance tests, including environmental effects and inspection requirements are also discussed.
+The article discusses the parameters to be considered when developing the basic requirements for the static test.
+These parameters consist of material considerations, moisture and temperature effects, structure size, load application alternatives, instrumentation requirements, test procedure considerations, ultimate load requirements, and test results correlation.
+The basic requirements common for durability and damage tolerance tests, including environmental effects and inspection requirements, are also discussed.

 John E. McCarty, Full-Scale Structural Testing, Composites, Vol 21, ASM Handbook, Edited By Daniel B. Miracle, Steven L. Donaldson, ASM International, 2001, p 794–799, https://doi.org/10.31399/asm.hb.v21.a0003445